onionshare/onionshare/docs/source/develop.rst

     Files sent to you appear in this folder: /home/user/OnionShare

     Warning: Receive mode lets people upload files to your computer.
     Some files can potentially take control of your computer if you open them.
     Only open things from people you trust, or if you know what you are doing.

     Give this address to the sender:
     http://onionshare:eject-snack@127.0.0.1:17614

     Press Ctrl+C to stop the server

-In this case, you load the URL ``http://onionshare:eject-snack@127.0.0.1:17614`` in a normal web browser like Firefox, instead of using Tor Browser.
+In this case, you load the URL ``http://onionshare:eject-snack@127.0.0.1:17614`` in a normal web-browser like Firefox, instead of using the Tor Browser.

 Debugging in Windows
 ^^^^^^^^^^^^^^^^^^^^

-If you want to obtain debug output from the ``onionshare-gui.exe`` in Windows, you will need to edit ``install\pyinstaller.spec`` and change ``console=False`` to ``console=True``.
+If you want to obtain debug output from the ``onionshare-gui.exe`` in Windows, edit ``install\pyinstaller.spec`` and change ``console=False`` to ``console=True``.

 Then rebuild the EXE with ``install\build_exe.bat`` (you may need to comment out the ``signtool`` commands in the ``build_exe.bat`` and the ``onionshare.nsi`` files, as per the ``BUILD.md`` instructions).